m0ckinjay/reesypiece/README.md

 # Hi!
 I'm Reese. ✌️
 I'm a 20 year-old (she/her) first-year computer science student at Ontario Tech University who uses code to get my ideas out.
+My goal in life is to be able to learn as much of what interests me as possible.

 In my spare time, I mess around with the Discord API through <a href="https://github.com/reesypiece">Miyeonie</a>, and voice recognition ~~with DefusalBot~~ in a repository not initialized yet.